 Contact Targeting enables you to show tailored advertising to your current lists and databases of potential customers.
 Or even actual customers!

 To upload your contacts from your CRM (or another platform in which they are located), go to Campaign Manager -> Account Assets -> Matched Audiences -> List upload:

-Now, download the contact list template, and follow the example in the Excel file to paste the emails of the contacts from the original source (which is really simple as it’s just email addresses):
+Now, download the contact list template.
+After that, just follow the example in the Excel file to paste the emails of the contacts from the original source.
+It is actually quite simple as it’s just email addresses:

 Keep in mind: upload lists tend to shrink a lot because the emails that you provide don’t always match with the emails in LinkedIn’s database.
-For example, if you upload an email list of 20,000 people, don’t be surprised if it suddenly shrinks to 10,000 or even less – especially if you are using old lists and many people have changed their email addresses since then (or are using a new corporate email address).
+For example, if you upload an email list of 20,000 people, don’t be surprised if it suddenly shrinks to 10,000 or even less.
+Especially if you are using old lists and many people have changed their email addresses since then.
+(Or maybe because they have a new company address).

 For the Contact Targeting option, LinkedIn also offers various Data Integrations with other platforms such as Marketo, LiveRamp, Eloqua, Salesforce Advertising Studio, Microsoft Dynamics 360, and others.
 Click here to learn more about Data Integrations with LinkedIn.

 This option is very similar to the Contact Targeting one, and you need to follow the exact same steps to get there.
 The only difference is that instead of downloading the contact template, you will need to download the account template:

 This type of LinkedIn Matched Audiences allows you to upload CSV lists of company names and domains to match against LinkedIn pages.

 Once you’ve pasted the information into the template, all you need to do is to give it a name and upload it.
 Just as in Contact Targeting, it might take up to 24 hours to process, and another 24 to start serving.